 Between 2009 and 2019, I taught jazz bass, ensemble, music appreciation, and jazz history in various secondary and higher education music institutions in Belgium.
-In 2016–17, I was engaged as a substitute lecturer in jazz history at the University of Amsterdam and the Conservatorium of Amsterdam (the Netherlands) as a substitute lecturer in jazz history.
-I work at the University of Antwerp (Belgium), from 2012 to 2018 as a predoctoral research assistant, and from 2018 on as a postdoctoral researcher.
+In 2016–17, I was engaged as a substitute lecturer in jazz history at the University of Amsterdam and the Conservatorium of Amsterdam (the Netherlands).
+As a researcher, I worked at the University of Antwerp (Belgium), from 2012 to 2018 as a predoctoral research assistant, and from 2018 to 2021 on as a postdoctoral researcher.

-Currently, I am a postdoctoral fellow for the Research Foundation – Flanders at the University of Antwerp.
-My expertise lies within jazz and popular music with a focus on (Belgian) jazz history, music competitions, jazz bass playing, The Beatles, and historical recreation in popular music.
+Currently, I am Assistant Professor at the Vrije Universiteit Brussel (VUB) and a postdoctoral researcher at the LUCA School of Arts and the Koninklijk Conservatorium Brussel (KCB), where I coordinate the research group 'Jazz, Improvised Music, and Popular Music.'
+My expertise lies within jazz and popular music with a focus on artistic research, (Belgian) jazz history, jazz bass playing, The Beatles, and historical recreation.

-Additionally, I am a board member of the IASPM Benelux branch and a member of the editorial board of Forum+.
+Additionally, I am a board member of the IASPM Benelux branch.
 As Jazzmatt Productions, I freelance as a public speaker, writer, editor, expert, and travel guide.

 Also, I am on Academia, LinkedIn, and Twitter.
 Should you have any queries, feel free to contact me.